ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-s3.md

 [glacier](https://aws.amazon.com/glacier/) - an object storage capability that is mostly offline and way, way cheaper than S3.
 It might take hours (like 3-5 hours) to retrieve an object from glacier so it is mostly suited towards stuff you need to store but will rarely, if ever, need to access.

 ## Versioning
 Stores all version of an object; can be suspended but not disabled for bucket; can be used with MFA to provide extra layer of DELETE security.
 Cross region replication requires versioning and an IAM role setup.
 ALL version of the file are stored so the amount of spaced required can end up being HUGE.
+Versioning only starts after it is enable and files have been added - existing files end up with a NULL version.

 ## Lifecycle
 Actions include: